Live reggae music every Saturday at Strolla: sprawl out on the Corona Sunset Deck as the ...

 Keep the kids entertained with this enchanting family theatre festival.

 Want to check out some live music in Kalk Bay?
 Why not try out Harbour House?
+In the city, you might want to check out the live house DJ and rooftop sundowners on the Foreshore.

 Can you guess which Cape Town band got featured on Apple Music's Artist Spotlight of the Month?